Global IVF Costs, Rules and Clinic Data

 Methodology

-IVF prices are based on publicly advertised clinic fees across each country, gathered from clinic websites and verified patient-reported costs in April 2026.
+IVF prices are based on publicly advertised clinic fees, national clinic registries, state or postcode funding datasets, and benchmark ranges from representative clinics where direct market-wide pricing is not available.
 Regulatory information is sourced from national regulatory bodies, ESHRE publications, and country-specific fertility legislation.
 Travel cost estimates are based on typical UK flight and accommodation prices for each destination.

 Disclaimer